UCLH-DHCT/emap/docs/dev/features/waveform_hf_data.md

 Other solution is to fix it up later when the feed comes back, but that involves a lot of continuously rechecking stuff, and we will have been giving out wrong information in the meantime.
 And then we will need that audit table!

-### User requirements

-What data do our users require?
-What sort of queries will they be making?

-How live does it have to be?
-I'm guessing 10 minutes is ok, 60 minutes isn't.

-How long do we need to keep live data for?
-Can we delete data older than eg. 7 days?
-This could mitigate storage problems.

 ### Performance monitoring